evkx/evkx.github.io/content/models/voyah/free/Free/_index.md

 This model uses cameras, radar, and ultrasonic sensors for its driver assist systems.
 Up to five [radar sensors](../../../../technology/sensorsandcameras/radar/), five [cameras](../../../../technology/sensorsandcameras/cameras/), and 12 [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

+## Security and Access Technologies

+The VOYAH FREE is equipped with advanced security features to protect you and your vehicle.
+These include:

+- **Keyless Entry and Start:** The vehicle's keyless entry and start system enables seamless access, allowing you to unlock and start the car without needing to remove the key from your pocket or bag.

 {{<evkxdisplayaddarticle />}}